 In terms of grammar, there are numerous differences.
-One of the most important is that Swiss German does not use the past tense (preterite), instead using the past participle: ‘I have been in Switzerland’ rather than ‘I was in Switzerland’.
-There is no subjunctive mood, with Swiss German using the auxiliaries würd and chönnt (‘would’ and ‘could’).
-Swiss German lacks the Genitive case, and there are no relative pronouns – just the all-purpose word wo (where), which covers all cases and genders.
+One of the most important is that Swiss German does not use the past tense (preterite), instead of using the past participle: ‘I have been in Switzerland’ rather than ‘I was in Switzerland’.
+The language also lacks subjunctive mood, instead, it uses the auxiliaries würd and chönnt (‘would’ and ‘could’).
+Lastly, it doesn’t have a Genitive case, and there are no relative pronouns – just the all-purpose word wo (where), which covers all cases and genders.

 Regional dialects are often flexible in terms of word order, differing both from each other and from Standard German.
 Some words might have a different gender than in Standard German, and many more English words are borrowed.

-The differences in vocabulary between Standard German and Swiss German are too numerous to list.
-One of the most famous examples is the word for ‘small kitchen cupboard’: Kuchenkasten in Standard German but the highly guttural Chüchichäschtli in Swiss German.
+The differences in vocabulary between the two dialects are too numerous to list.
+One of the most famous examples is the word for ‘small kitchen cupboard’.
+It’s Kuchenkasten in Standard German but the highly guttural Chüchichäschtli in Swiss German.
 French influence is more obvious, with some terms showing both languages, such as merci vielmal (thank you very much).